bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

     # Allow small words in full-text indexes
     ft_min_word_len=2

-.. _install-setupdatabase-adduser:
+.. _mysql-attach-table-size:

-Permit attachments table to grow beyond 4GB
+Permit Attachments Table to Grow Beyond 4GB
 ===========================================

 This is optional configuration for Bugzillas which are expected to become